-9.2.4.
+9.2.6.
 Coexistence of Several Managers

 The specific manager classes are singletons and so it is not possible to create more than one instance of an analysis manager of one type, eg. G4RootAnalysisManager.
 However two analysis manager objects of different types can coexist.
-Then instead of G4AnalysisManager typedef from g4analysis\defs. hh the concrete type of each manager has to be given explicitly.
+Then instead of the generic G4AnalysisManager typedef the concrete type of each manager has to be given explicitly.

-'''

 Example 9.3.
 Example with two analysis manager instances

 '''

-'''

-#include "G4CsvManager.hh"
+#include "G4CsvAnalysisManager.hh"

-#include "G4XmlManager.hh"
+#include "G4XmlAnalysisManager.hh"

-G4CsvManager csvManager = G4CsvManager::Instance();
+G4CsvAnalysisManager csvManager = G4CsvAnalysisManager::Instance();

-G4XmlManager xmlManager = G4XmlManager::Instance();
+G4XmlAnalysisManager xmlManager = G4XmlAnalysisManager::Instance();